hslu-ige-laes/lora-devices-ttn/README.md

   - an overview of the most important specifications of the devices
   - important documents
   - ordering information
-  - step by step integration into [The Things Network](https://www.thethingsnetwork.org/)
+  - step by step integration into [The Things Network](https://www.thethingsnetwork.org/) version 3
   - payload codes
   - device configurations